Leadership Inside Out

 Through this fieldtrip, you will;

-Location: Various Sites on University of Toronto St. George Campus
+Location: Ziibiing, University of Toronto St. George Campus

 “Learning outside of the classroom with real life scenarios to teach leadership in a new and exciting way.”